1. Introduction. Kazakhstani authorities need mr Kadesov so that he can ‘confirm’ Zharimbetov’s testimony

 According to Mr Kadesov’s wife, during the telephone conversation, Mr Zharimbetov suggested that Mr Kadesov ‘voluntarily agree to extradition’.
 Also, Mr Zharimbetov promised Mr Kadesov that in Kazakhstan, he ‘would be given guarantees of protection’ in exchange for confirming all of Mr Zharimbetov’s testimonies against Mr Ablyazov.

-It is noteworthy that, on that day, the Hungarian authorities permitted Mr Zharimbetov to phone Mr Kadesov from Kazakhstan and, at the same time, refused representatives of the Open Dialog Foundation a meeting with Mr Kadesov.
+It is noteworthy that, on that day, the Hungarian authorities permitted Mr Zharimbetov to phone Mr Kadesov from Kazakhstan and, at the same time, refused representatives of the Open Dialogue Foundation a meeting with Mr Kadesov.

 Following the phone call, Mr Kadesov completely changed his position.
 On 16 June 2017, at the court session, Mr Kadeshov stated that he ‘agrees to his voluntary extradition’ to Kazakhstan.
 On the same day, it became known that Ukraine also sent a request for Mr Kadesov’s extradition.
 On 10 July, 2017 Mr Kadesov told the court that he also ‘agrees’ to be extradited to Ukraine.